-Essay based practical programming assignment.

-Lab work with smaller tasks to complete.
+Essay-based practical programming assignment.
+Lab 1 to Lab 4 are a series of practical lab tasks.

-Moderation approach to main assessment: Second marking as sampling or moderation
+Moderation approach to main assessment: Moderation by sampling of the cohort

 Assessment Feedback: Outline solutions provided along with analytical individual feedback for assignment.
 Examination feedback summarising strengths and weaknesses of the class.